Justusalho/Justusalho/README.md

 - 👋 Hi, I’m @Justusalho, (they/them)
-- Favourite language is Rust or C++
+- I mainly use Rust
 - 📫 Best way to reach me is to DM on twitter @justusalho

 <!---